wmvolckmann/wmvolckmann.github.io/index.md

 exclude: true
 ---

+September 2022 Update: I need work!
+Hire me!

 # [Grad School Archive](/grad/)
 I used to be in grad school.
 I wrote some things.
+One of them got published.

 # [Music Archive](/music/)
 I used to be a musician.
 I recorded some things.
+None of them got published.

 # [Shrine to Humility](/shrines/humility/)
 I value humility, and I think more of it would be a good thing.
 I dislike ego, and I think less of it would be a good thing.